cloudmesh-community/fa18-523-61/project-report/report.md

 ## Data

-For this project, I created a Twitter API account and used Python to connect to Twitter directly using a set of credentials that were supplied to me.
-Using a python script, I created two sets of data; one for tweets that contained the hashtag #dog and a second dataset that contained tweets with the hashtag #cat.
+For this term paper, I created a Twitter API account and used Python to connect to Twitter directly using a set of credentials that were supplied to me.
+Using a python script, I created two sets of data; one for tweets that contained the hashtag #dog and a second dataset that contained tweets with the hashtag #c .at.
 After the data is pulled, the json data is converted into dataframes using the pandas package.

+Twitter data, when extracted, is in JSON format.
+JSON (Javascript Object Notation) is a data interchange format that is both easy for humans to read and write, and easy for machines to parse and implement [@www-json-org].
+A json object is basically a set of key value pairs ending contained within two braces.

+-- add JSON object image here

+A json array is essentially a collection of key values contained within two brackets

+-- add JSON array image here

+Twitter JSON data is comprised of many different components, all of which are used to describe individual tweets.

+>> "At Twitter we serve many objects as JSON, including Tweets and Users.
+These objects all encapsulate core attributes that describe      the object.
+Each Tweet has an author, a message, a unique ID, a timestamp of when it was posted, and sometimes geo metadata shared by    the user.
+Each User has a Twitter name, an ID, a number of followers, and most often an account bio [@www-developer-twitter]".

+Below is an example of a tweet and a description of the content:

+{
+  "created_at": "Thu Apr 06 15:24:15 +0000 2017",
+  "id_str": "850006245121695744",
+  "text": "1\/ Today we\u2019re sharing our vision for the future of the Twitter API platform!\nhttps:\/\/t.co\/XweGngmxlP", "user": {
+    "id": 2244994945,
+    "name": "Twitter Dev",
+    "screen_name": "TwitterDev",
+    "location": "Internet",
+    "url": "https:\/\/dev.twitter.com\/",
+    "description": "Your official source for Twitter Platform news, updates & events.
+Need technical help?
+Visit https:\/\/twittercommunity.com\/ \u2328\ufe0f #TapIntoTwitter"
+  },
+  "place": {
+  },
+  "entities": {
+    "hashtags": [
+    ],
+    "urls": [
+      {
+        "url": "https:\/\/t.co\/XweGngmxlP",
+        "unwound": {
+          "url": "https:\/\/cards.twitter.com\/cards\/18ce53wgo4h\/3xo1c",
+          "title": "Building the Future of the Twitter API Platform" }
+      }
+    ],
+    "user_mentions": [
+    ]
+  }
+}

+The tweets follow a parent-child construction.
+All tweets contain a user object which can also contain a geo-tagged child object describing the geographic location of where the tweet originated.
+The tweet also contains an entities object that consists of information such as assigned hashtags, URLs, user mentions, and any sort of media material [@www-developer-twitter].

 I intend to store the data within a MongoDB Atlas Cluster run using the AWS platform, for which I’ve created an account.
 I would also like to provide appropriate visualizations using the Python Matplotlib library.

 ## Results